Higher Whitehead products in toric topology: Introduction

-To date, there has been considerable success in studying the homotopy type of $\zk$~\cite{GT} or its suspension~\cite{BBCG}.
-However, no attempt has been made to study the map \(\namedright{\zk}{}{\djk}\).
-This means that the interesting information that is known about the moment-angle complex \zk\ cannot be related to the Davis-Januszkiewicz space \djk.
-The purpose of this paper is to remedy this deficiency.
-We show that for a certain family of simplicial complexes $K$, \zk\ is homotopy equivalent to a wedge of spheres and the homotopy equivalence may be chosen so that the map \(\namedright{\zk}{}{\djk}\) consists of a specified collection of higher Whitehead products and iterated Whitehead products.
-The defining property of this family is that the complex $K$ must be the union of the boundaries of its missing faces.
-For such a complex $K$, we show that each missing face corresponds to the existence of a nontrivial higher Whitehead product whose adjoint has a nonzero Hurewicz image in $\qhlgy{\Omega\djk}$.

-As mentioned, polyhedral products currently enjoy great popularity; in particular their loop homology with various coefficients and for different families of simplicial complexes has been calculated.
+These polyhedral products currently enjoy great popularity; in particular their loop homology with various coefficients and for different families of simplicial complexes has been calculated.
 Some simple but important examples of the homology of $\Omega\djkx$ were calculated by Lemaire~\cite{L} in 1974 before the notion of $\zkx$ and $\djkx$ were introduced.
 Panov and Ray~\cite{PR} introduced categorical formalism to study the loop homology of \djk\ and gave explicit calculations when $K$ is a flag complex.
-Dobrinskaya~\cite{D} has a general approach for calculating the homology of $\Omega\djk(\underline{X})$ for an arbitrary simplicial complex $K$ in terms of the homology of $\Omega(\underline{X})$ and some special relations coming from the homology of $\Omega\djk (S^2)$.
+Dobrinskaya~\cite{D} has a general approach for calculating the homology of $\Omega\djk(\underline{X})$ for an arbitrary simplicial complex $K$ in terms of the homology of $\Omega(\underline{X})$ and some special relations coming from the homology of $\Omega\djk(S^2)$.
+However, the homology of $\Omega\zk(\underline{X})$ remains a mystery.

+In this paper we first consider the case when each $X_{i}$ is a sphere, writing $\underline{S}=(S^{m_{1}+1},\ldots,S^{m_{n}+1})$.
 As an intermediate goal towards understanding the map $\zk\lra\djk$ we need to calculate the rational homology of $\Omega\djks$ and $\Omega\djk$.
 However, it is important to emphasize that we do this in such a way as to remember the geometry of the space, that is, in such a way as to keep track of specific Hurewicz images.
 The existing models for rational loop homology are not known to do this, so we have to produce our own model which does.

-The methods we use lend themselves well to concrete calculations.
-We include several examples to illustrate this.
+The methods we use lend themselves well to concrete calculations, and we include some examples to illustrate this.